The Cadillac

-"The Cadillac" is an hour-long, two-part episode of NBC sitcom Seinfeld.
+"The Cadillac" is an hour-long, two-part episode of the NBC sitcom Seinfeld.
 It was the 124th and 125th episode and 14th and 15th episode for the seventh season.
 It aired on February 8, 1996.
 This was the last episode to be co-written by Jerry Seinfeld.

 In this episode, Jerry's gift of a Cadillac for his parents causes political difficulties for Morty and triggers gold digger instincts in Elaine, Kramer takes revenge on his cable company by not being at home when they show up, and George becomes obsessed with the possibility of a date with Academy Award-winning actress Marisa Tomei (who plays herself in the episode).

 Plot

 Part 1

 Jerry comes back from a high-paying gig and surprises his parents by buying them a new Cadillac Fleetwood; learning about his financial situation, Elaine begins hitting on Jerry.
-Jack Klompus doesn’t believe Jerry is successful enough to buy his parents a car, and accuses Morty of embezzling funds from the office of condo president to buy the Cadillac, leading to impeachment proceedings.
-The Seinfelds' neighbor Evelyn tells them that the decision hinges on one undecided vote, board member Mabel Choate.
+Jack Klompus and the village board, all of whom hate Jerry's comedy act, accuse Morty of instead embezzling funds from the condo treasury to buy the Cadillac, leading to impeachment proceedings.
+The decision hinges on one undecided vote, board member Mabel Choate.

 The Plaza Cable company wants to enter Kramer's apartment and disable HBO and Showtime, which he has been getting for free.
-Kramer makes sure he is not at home when they arrive, to retaliate for making him wait over nine hours for them when his cable was installed.
+Kramer makes sure he is not at home when they arrive, to retaliate for making him wait over nine hours for them when his cable was installed ten years prior.

-Katy Ashe, Elaine's friend, reveals she is friends with actress Marisa Tomei.
-Katy tells George that he is Marisa's type and that she would have set them up on a date if he was still single.
-Awed at the thought that he could have dated an Oscar winner, George belatedly decides it wouldn't count as cheating to meet Marisa for a cup of coffee.
+Katy, Elaine's friend, tells George that if he were still single she would have set him up on a date with her friend, actress Marisa Tomei, since he is Marisa's type.
+Awed at the thought that he could have dated an Oscar winner, George decides it would not count as cheating to meet Marisa for a cup of coffee.
 He obsesses with getting Marisa's phone number, to the point of harassing Katy when she is in the hospital with an arrhythmia.